 Under the low-income scheme, only owner-occupied properties and park homes are eligible.
 Households receiving income-based or disability benefits would be eligible for a fully-funded package of measures.

-You will first need to get a quote for your renovation project from an installer and get the work approved, then the voucher will be issued to you.
+You will first need to get a quote for your renovation project from a TrustMark or MCS accredited installer and get the work approved by them.

 Once you have gotten your work approved, you will be able to apply for a voucher online by providing the quote from the installer.
 This voucher will then be redeemable with accredited partners.
 In an effort to make the grant more accessible, TrustMark accredited partners can now choose to use subcontractors to carry out works.

 The voucher is valid for three months from the date of issuing.